Supercar: Hypercar

 Another term for high-performance sportscars is "hypercar", which is sometimes used to describe the highest-performing supercars.
 An extension of "supercar", it too lacks a set definition.
 One offered by the automotive magazine, The Drive, is "a limited-production, top-of-the-line supercar"; prices can reach or exceed US$1 million, and already had by 2017.

 Some observers consider the tubular framed, first-ever production fuel-injection, world's fastest street-legal, 160 mph 1954 Mercedes-Benz 300 SL "Gullwing" as the first hypercar; others the revolutionary, mid-engined 1967 Lamborghini Miura; others yet the 1993 McLaren F1 or 2005 Bugatti Veyron.

-With a shift towards electrification, many new hypercars use a hybrid drivetrain, a trend started in 2013 with the McLaren P1, Porsche 918 Spyder, and LaFerrari, then continued in 2016 with the Koenigsegg Regera, in 2017 with the Mercedes-AMG One, the McLaren Speedtail, and in 2025 the Corvette ZR1X.
+With a shift towards electrification, many new hypercars use a hybrid drivetrain, a trend started in 2013 with the McLaren P1, Porsche 918 Spyder, and LaFerrari, then continued in 2016 with the Koenigsegg Regera, in 2017 with the Mercedes-AMG One, the McLaren Speedtail, and in 2024 the exclusive Mclaren W1 and Ferrari F80 then later the AmericanCorvette ZR1X.

 Some modern hypercars, such as the Pininfarina Battista, NIO EP9, Rimac Nevera, and Lotus Evija, have also gone full-electric.

 Hypercars have also been used as a base for the Le Mans Hypercar class after rule changes came into effect from 2021.